suffolklibraries/lgc/content/collections/events/luminous-lowestoft.md

             content:
               -
                 type: text
-                text: 'Realise that your future is not fixed, imagine the possibilities' -
+                text: 'Realise that your future is not fixed, imagine the possibilities.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'After the workshops, they will mentor participants in the making of a creative output for six weeks.
-This will then be presented in video format on a livestream from a SWT location, with participants present to discuss their creation!'
+        text: 'After the workshops, participants will be mentored in the making of a creative output for six weeks.
+This work will then be presented in video format on a livestream from a SWT location, with participants present to discuss their creation!'
   -
     type: heading
     attrs: